orospakr/sharpify/README.md

 ```

-Create a Product. (.NET 2.0 and up)
+Create a Product, using raw JSON in a string:

 ```csharp